Maximelel/LLM_creativity_aut/README.md

   2. Call API OCSAI to evaluate
   3. Save ideas in dataframe

+- Pipeline to generate new ideas with open source LLMs: see code on local server...

 **Note:** For now generation of ideas is done one object at the time and one LLM at the time.

 - General notebook to see benchmark results: `benchmark.ipynb`